zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 I need an ANSI terminal to connect to a BBS
 -------------------------------------------

-This is partially implemented but, diasabled in the current UART as it has errors - it is possible that it will not be fully developed and it is more likely that the ANSI system from Z88DK is used with the ESPAT full networking support to create a terminal.
+This is partially implemented but, diasabled in the current TERMINAL as it has errors - it is possible that it will not be fully developed and it is more likely that the ANSI system from Z88DK is used with the ESPAT full networking support to create a terminal.